Skip to content

 depends on: NUT-10, NUT-08

 This NUT describes Pay-to-Public-Key (P2PK) which is one kind of spending condition based on NUT-10's well-known Secret.
-Using P2PK, we can lock ecash tokens to a receiver's ECC public key and require a Schnorr signature with the corresponding private key to unlock the ecash.
+Using P2PK, we can lock ecash Proofs (see NUT-00) to a receiver's ECC public key and require a Schnorr signature with the corresponding private key to unlock the ecash.
 The spending condition is enforced by the mint.

-Caution: If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
+Caution: If the mint does not support this type of spending condition, Proofs may be treated as regular anyone-can-spend Proofs.
 Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's NUT-06 info endpoint.

 NUT-10 Secret kind: P2PK